ikkez/F3-Sugar/README.md

 some custom helpers and plugins for the PHP Fat-Free Framework

+### FileUnit

+A Plugin which offers some more file system functionality.

+***

+### Pagination

+A little class that helps you to build a pagebrowser for your template and setup specific pagination routing.

+***

 ### SchemaBuilder

-SQL database extension for managing database table structures.
+A SQL database extension for managing database table structures.

 ***

-#### Licence
+#### License

 Copyright (C) 2012 Christian Knuth